 The water in the Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

-Full Blog Post ∼ Lonoy Cold Spring
+Full Blog Post → Lonoy Cold Spring

 LAMANOK ISLAND & MANGROVE BOARDWALK

-Uncover the island’s rich heritage on the Lamanok Island Mystic Experience Tour which costs around 300 pesos and includes a guide, entrance fees and boat trip.
-You can book a Lamanok Island Tour via your accommodation in Anda.
+Uncover the island’s rich heritage on the Lamanok Island Mystic Experience Tour which costs around 300 pesos and includes a guide, entrance fees, and a boat trip.

-Apart from the spookiness of Lamanok, you can enjoy a half-day of fun activities such as island hopping, kayaking, hiking and caving.
+Apart from the spookiness of Lamanok, you can enjoy a half-day of fun activities such as island hopping, kayaking, hiking, and caving.

 CABAGNOW CAVE POOL

 From the main town in Anda, Cabagnow Cave Pool is a 5-minute drive.
 The entrance fee is 20 pesos and the parking fee is 20 pesos.

 Follow the dirt trail from the parking lot to Cabagnow Cave Pool which is clearly marked and it takes no more than 10 minutes to walk.

 About 2 minutes in, I came across an intersection and a sign that read ‘Tibaw Cave Pool’ with an arrow pointing to the left which leads down to another epic cave pool.

 This unique cenote / sinkhole / cave pool is surrounded by coral rock and filled with fresh water which is fed from the nearby mountains.

-To enter the deep blue coloured pool you can either walk across the rocks and slip in on the shallow side or if you’re keen for a jump there is a 2-meter cliff jump on the opposite side of the pool.
+To enter the deep blue-colored pool you can either walk across the rocks and slip in on the shallow side or if you’re keen on a jump there is a 2-meter cliff jump on the opposite side of the pool.

 I continued on to find Cabagnow Cave Pool which is only a 5-minute walk from Tibaw Cave Pool.

 The Cabagnow Cave Pool is much larger but unfortunately, it wasn’t possible to enter the pool without the ladder that used to be in place.

-Full Blog Post ∼ Cabagnow Cave Pool
+Full Blog Post → Cabagnow Cave Pool

 BLUE HEAVEN VIEWPOINT

-It’s very easy to find this viewpoint with the use of Google Maps and when you arrive at the jump-off point on the side of the main road, it’s a short 2-minute walk along a dirt trail to the top of the hill.
+It’s very easy to find this viewpoint with the use of Google maps and when you arrive at the jump-off point on the side of the main road, it’s a short 2-minute walk along a dirt trail to the top of the hill.

 QUINALE BEACH ANDA

-Quinale Beach Anda is most famed for its long stretch of white soft sands, crystal clear waters, palmtree fringed shores, beach bars and open style huts that are dotted along the coastline.
+Quinale Beach Anda is most famed for its long stretch of white soft sands, crystal clear waters, palm tree fringed shores, beach bars, and open-style huts that are dotted along the coastline.

 The best time to visit Quinale Beach is during high tide to see its true beauty.
-Visiting on low tide is also okay but there may be a lot of seaweed grass along the shores.
+Visiting at low tide is also okay but there may be a lot of seaweed grass along the shores.